tdcosim/TDcoSim/README.md

 - Rojan Bhattarai rbhattarai@anl.gov

 ## Acknowledgement
-The authors would like to acknowledge [Shrirang Abhyankar](https://github.com/abhyshr) for his contribution.
+We want to acknowledge [Shrirang Abhyankar](https://github.com/abhyshr) for his contributions to the code base development.

+We would like to recognize the support of the EPRI technical team led by [Roger Dugan](https://www.linkedin.com/in/roger-dugan-974b2812/) and [Davis Montenegro](https://www.linkedin.com/in/davis-montenegro-martinez-11269345/) and the use of the [EPRI OpenDSS open source software](http://smartgrid.epri.com/SimulationTool.aspx).

 This project is supported by Ali Ghassemian and Dan Ton, [U.S. DOE Office of Electricity, Advanced Grid Research and Development](https://www.energy.gov/oe/mission/advanced-grid-research-and-development).